Board Members

 Dr. Justin Cummings, Director

 Justin is originally from Chicago, IL and holds a BA in Spanish and a BS in Biology from Eastern Illinois University.
 In 2007 Justin moved to Santa Cruz to pursue a Ph.D at UCSC.
 His dissertation work focused on understanding how trees used for forest restoration inhibited the regeneration of the invasive grass Saccharum spontaneum in Panama.
 In 2013, Justin received his Ph.D. from the department of Ecology and Evolutionary Biology with a designated emphasis in Environmental Studies from UC Santa Cruz.
 As a post-doc at Florida International University, Justin studied how changes in environmental factors influenced the uptake and release of CO 2 across seasonal marshes in the Florida Everglades.
 In 2015, Justin moved back to Santa Cruz, CA where he helped co-create and served as the director of the UCSC Doris Duke Conservation Scholars Program, whose mission is to prepare the next generation of diverse conservation leaders, from November 2015 – March 2020.
 In 2018, Justin was the highest vote recipient in the election for Santa Cruz City Council and served as Mayor of Santa Cruz during 2020.
-Dr. Justin Cummings currently holds a position as drone operator and environmental sensor technician for the UC Natural Reserve Systems California Heartbeat Initiative based out of UC Santa Cruz and is working to create a drone education and research program at UC Santa Cruz.
+Dr. Justin Cummings currently holds a position as drone operator and environmental sensor technician for the UC Natural Reserve Systems California Heartbeat Initiative based out of UC Santa Cruz and is working to create a drone education and research program at UC Santa Cruz

 Alejandro Garcia, Director